North City Water District continues to maintain state and federal water quality guidelines that are significantly below EPA maximum levels.

 Where Is Your Water From?

 Who Tests Your Water?

 Your drinking water is regulated by the Environmental Protection Agency (EPA), who sets drinking water quality standards, establishes testing methods and monitoring requirements for water utilities, sets maximum levels for water contaminants, and requires utilities to give public notice whenever a violation occurs.
-Your drinking water is tested frequently both by North City Water District and Seattle Public Utilities, our supplier, to ensure that high quality water is delivered to your home.
+Your drinking water is tested frequently both by North City Water District and Seattle Public Utilities, our supplier, to ensure that high quality water is delivered to your home and business.

 What is Your Water Being Tested For?

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects is available by calling the Environmental Protection Agency’s (EPA) Safe Drinking Water Hotline 800.426.4791.